-- 20. This use of the term systems analysis is not to be confused with the meaning common in computer-application activities. - 21.
-As a recognition of this fact, much of what I call here systems analysis is sometimes called "policy science" or "policy analysis." - 22.
-A classic military systems analysis is described briefly in nontechnical form in Bruce L. R. Smith, The Rand Corporation: Case Study of a Nonprofit Advisory Corporation (Harvard University Press, Cambridge, 1966), Chapter VI.
-For a short account of a major study for the New York City Fire Department, see Edward J. Ignall et al., Interfaces 5 (Part 2 of no. 2), 48 (1975); for a fuller account, see Warren Walker, Jan Chaiken, and Edward Ignall, Eds., Fire Department Deployment Analysis: A Public Policy Case Study (Elsevier North-Holland, New York, 1979).
-For a short account of a study of transport in the Sudan, see Thomas L. Saaty, Interfaces 8 (Part 2 of no. 1), 37 (1977).
-For an account of a study for the Netherlands government, see B.F.
-Goeller et al., Protecting an Estuary from Floods--A Policy Analysis of the Oosterschelde, R-2121/1-NETH (The Rand Corporation, Santa Monica, California, 1977).
-For a general introduction to systems analysis, see E.S.
-Quade, Analysis for Public Decisions (American Elsevier, New York, 1975); a three-volume Handbook of Systems Analysis is in preparation at the International Institute for Applied Systems Analysis, Laxenburg, Austria.
-For a short introduction aimed at developing countries, see Systems Analysis and Operations Research: A Tool for Policy and Program Planning for Developing Countries (National Academy of Sciences, Washington, 1976).
-The literature sometimes contains accounts of techniques employed in systems analyses; for example, for a survey of models used in energy policy studies, see Alan S. Manne, Richard G. Richels, and John P. Weyant, Operations Research 27, 1 (1979). - 23.
-See, for example: Ida R. Hoos, Systems Analysis in Public Policy: A Critique (University of California Press, Berkeley, 1972); Garry D. Brewer, Politicians, Bureaucrats, and the Consultant (Basic Books, New York, 1973); Martin Greenberger, Matthew A. Crenson, and Brian L. Crissey, Models in the Policy Process: Public Decision Making in the Computer Era (Russell Sage Foundation, New York, 1976); Giandomenico Majone and E. S. Quade, Pitfalls of Analysis (Wiley, Chichester, England, 1980). - 24.
-If we take professional society membership as an indicator of interest and at least some activity, the operations and systems research community consists of about 10,000 persons in the US and Canada, and 25,000 to 35,000 world wide.
-The work of this community is reported in some 35 central journals (see (13), Volume 1, pp. 17-18) and an internationally sponsored comprehensive abstracting journal, International Abstracts in Operations Research (North-Holland, Amsterdam), currently in its twentieth year of publication.
+This use of the term systems analysis is not to be confused with the meaning common in computer application activities.
+As a recognition of this fact, much of what I call here systems analysis is sometimes called "policy science" or "policy analysis."

+A classic military systems analysis is described briefly in nontechnical form in B. L. R. Smith, briefly in nontechnical form in B. L. R. Smith.
+The Rand Corporation: Case Study of a Non-profit Advisory Corporation (Harvard Univ.
+Press, Cambridge, 1966), chap.
+6. For a short account of a major study for the New York City Fire Department, see E. J. Ignall et al., Interfaces 5 (part 2 of No. 2), 48 (1975); for a fuller account see W. Walker, J. Chaiken, E. Ingall, Eds., Fire Department Deployment Analysis: A Public Policy Case Study (Elsevier North-Holland, New York, 1979).
+For a short account of a study of transport in the Sudan, see T. L. Saaty. study of transport in the Sudan, see T. L. Saaty, Interfaces 8 (part 2 of No. 1), 37 (1977).
+For an account of a study for the Netherlands government, see B. F. Goeller et al., Protecting an Estuary from Floods-A Policy Analysis of the Oosterschelde, R-2121/1-NETH (Rand Corporations State Marie, Chiffenia 1977). tion, Santa Monica, California, 1977).
+For a general introduction to systems analysis, see E. S. Quade, Analysis for Public Decisions (American Elsevier, New York, 1975); a three-volume Handbook of Systems Analysis is in preparation at the International Institute for Applied Systems Analysis, Laxenburg, Austria.
+For a short introduction aimed at developing countries, see Systems Analysis and Operations Research: A Tool for Policy and Program Planning for Developing Countries (National Academy of Sciences, Washington, D.C., 1976).
+The literature contains contains accounts of sub-investment. sometimes contains accounts of techniques employed in systems analyses; for example, for a ployed in systems analyses; for example, for a survey of models used in energy policy studies, see A. S. Manne, R. G. Richels, J. P. Weyant, Oper.
+Res.
+27, 1 (1979).
+See, for example, I. R. Hoos, Systems Analysis in Public Policy: A Critique (Univ. of California Press, Berkeley, 1972); G. D. Brewer, Politity, the operations and systems research community consists of about 10,000 persons in the United States and Canada, and 25,000 to 35,000 worldwide.
+The work of this community is reported in some 35 central journals [see (15), vol. 1, pp. 17-18] and an internationally sponsored comprehensive abstracting journal, International Abstracts in Operations Research (North-Holland, Amsterdam), currently in its 20th year of publication.